emcoding/basic_auth_app/README.md

 * has_secure_password comes with built in methods, like :authenticate,
 and all kind of validations, including password_confirmation, in order to set and authenticate against bcrypt.
  It uses a password_digest attribute.
+   * You can skip password_confirmation by leaving it out of the form/attributes.
 * Change in Bates' setup:
  I didn't add the attr_accessible parameters.
  From Rails4 on, it is no longer needed in the model, we'll add it in the Controller